Ernyoke/certified-aws-solutions-architect-professional/03-storage/ebs.md

 ## Instance Store Volumes

-- Provide block storage devices, raw volumes which can be mounted to a system
+- Provides block storage devices, raw volumes which can be mounted to a system
 - They are similar to EBS, but they are local drives instead of being presented over the network
-- This volumes are physically connected to the EC2 host
-- Instances on the host can access these volumes
+- These volumes are physically connected to the EC2 host, instances on the host can access these volumes
 - Provides the highest storage performance in AWS
-- Instance storages are included in the price of EC2 instances with which they come with
+- Instance stores are included in the price of EC2 instances with which they come with
 - Instance stores have to be attached at launch time, they can not be added afterwards
 - If an EC2 instance moves between hosts the instance store volume loses all its data
-- Instances are moving between hosts for many reasons: instance are stopped and restarted, maintenance reasons, hardware failure, etc.
+- Instances can move between hosts for many reasons: instance are stopped and restarted, maintenance reasons, hardware failure, etc.
 - **Instance store volumes are ephemeral volumes!**
 - One of the primary benefit of instance stores is performance, ex: D3 instance provides 4.6 GB/s throughput, I3 volumes provide 16 GB/s of sequential throughput with NVMe SSD
 - Instance store considerations: